loutee/java-uog/README.md

 # java-ref

 MyFirstJavaProgram.java		- A hello world program
-AreasAndVolumes.java - A class showing a variable declaration
+AreasAndVolumes.java		- A class showing a variable declaration TernaryOperatorsDemo.java	- A program showing a ternary operator

 # hands-on